 Peter Beshar, Executive Vice President and General Counsel, Marsh & McLennan

 Networking and Dinner

 Malcolm D. Knight is a CIGI Distinguished Fellow.
-He is also deputy chair of the board of directors of the Canadian Payments Association, visiting professor of finance at the London School of Economics, a director of the Global Risk Institute in Financial Services and a member of the board of trustees of the International Valuation Standards Council.
+He is also deputy chair of the board of directors of Payments Canada, visiting professor of finance at the London School of Economics and a director of the Global Risk Institute in Financial Services.

 Miranda Xafa is a CIGI Senior Fellow.
 She is also chief executive officer of E.F.
 Consulting, an Athens-based advisory firm focusing on euro zone economic and financial issues.
 At CIGI, Miranda focuses on sovereign debt crises and drawing lessons from the Greek debt restructuring for future debt crises.
 From 2004 to 2009, she served as a member of the Executive Board of the International Monetary Fund in Washington.